synfinatic/aws-sso-cli/README.md

 Limits the number of recently used roles tracked via the History tag.
 Default is last 10 unique roles.
 Set to 0 to disable.

+### HistoryMinutes

+Limits the list of recently used roles tracked via the History tag to roles that were last used within the last X minutes.
+Set to 0 to not limit based on the time.
+Default is 1440 minutes (24 hours).

+This option has no effect if `HistoryLimit` is set to 0.

 #### ListFields